umran/apify/README.md

 ### Document Field Properties

 Each field must have a couple of required properties.
 The field's type is one of them.
 A field can have a number of properties, both required and optional depending on its type.
 Below we will discuss each field type in turn.

+#### String Fields

+This section is unfinished at the moment.

+#### Integer Fields

+This section is unfinished at the moment.

+#### Float Fields

+This section is unfinished at the moment.

+#### Boolean Fields

+This section is unfinished at the moment.

+#### Date Fields

+This section is unfinished at the moment.

+#### Reference Fields

+This section is unfinished at the moment.

+#### Array Fields

+This section is unfinished at the moment.

+## Defining Resolvers

+This section is unfinished at the moment.

+## Building the Backend Configuration

+This section is unfinished at the moment.

+## Building the GraphQL Schema

+This section is unfinished at the moment.

+## Setting Up and Running the GraphQL Server

+This section is unfinished at the moment.